mjnetherland19/Deep_Learning_Predicts_Dysbiosis/README.md

 ## Microbiome Image and Saliencey Map
 The saliencey map is a way of opening the black box of deep learning models.
-It provides an explanation of how the model made its predictions.
-In this case, a heatmap of the importance of each pixel (taxon) to the accuracy of classification.
+It provides an explanation of how the model made its predictions, in the form of a heatmap of the importance of each pixel (taxon) to the accuracy of classification.

 <img width="957" height="489" alt="image" src="https://github.com/user-attachments/assets/48d475f5-a828-4902-b1af-0690db212f37" />